 This vegetarian soup, which has sweet potato for added nutrition and subtle sweetness, tastes even better the next day.
 It can safely stay in the fridge for up to 5 day (you may need to add a little more stock if it gets too thick) or frozen in a zip top freezer bag with as much air removed as possible, and frozen flat, for up to 3 months.
 (See above about making a big batch of rice ahead of time.)

-Pasta is a total hit with the kids and for good reason.
+Pasta is a total hit when served for toddler dinners and for good reason.
 But you can make it even easier on yourself by making a big batch of pasta ahead and just serving as much as you need, when you need it.
 Cook pasta according to package directions.
 Drain and toss with a drizzle of olive oil.
 Let cool fully and store in a zip top freezer bag with as much air removed as possible or a food storage container for up to 5 days.
-Warm in short increments to serve with your kiddo's favorite sauce.
+Warm in short increments to serve with your kiddo’s favorite sauce.
 You can also freeze for up to two weeks!

 These meatballs are tender and delicious—and they feature a whole grain and some kale.
 They keep well in the fridge for up to 3 days or in the freezer in a zip top freezer bag with as much air removed as possible for up to 3 months.
 Thaw directly in marinara sauce or in short increments in the microwave.
 Serve with pasta or on their own with a side of peas.